itpresidents/thesis-2020-info/content/docs/thesis-presentations/bandwidth-considerations.md

 ---
-title: Bandwidth Considerations
+title: Bandwidth Guide
 weight: 3
 ---

-# Bandwidth Considerations
+# Bandwidth Guide

-## Thinking Ahead
+## Planning Ahead

-Consider using a wired connection, as your internet speeds are generally faster and more stable via a wired ethernet.
+* Consider using a wired connection, as your internet speeds are generally faster and more stable via wired ethernet.

-Ask your family & friends who share your internet bandwidth to not use it when you are presenting.
+* Ask your family & friends who share your internet bandwidth to not use it while you are presenting.

-Turn off any devices that auto-upload.
-Your upload speeds are important so backing up photos to iCloud should probably wait.
+* Turn off any devices that auto-upload.
+Your upload speeds are important when presenting.
+Backing up photos to Dropbox or iCloud can wait.

 ## Zoom Requirements